Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/set/set-contract.md

 `-p,--permission`  _TEXT_ - An account and permission level to authorize, as in 'account@permission' (defaults to 'account@active')

-`--max-cpu-usage-ms` _UINT_ - set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
+`--max-cpu-usage-ms` _UINT_ - set an upper limit on the milliseconds of CPU usage budget, for the execution of the transaction (defaults to 0 which means no limit)

 `--max-net-usage` _UINT_ - set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)

 `--delay-sec` _UINT_ - set the delay_sec seconds, defaults to 0s

 ## Example

 Here we deploy the standard currency contract.

 ```sh
 clio set contract currency ../../../contracts/currency/currency.wast ../../../contracts/currency/currency.abi
 ```

 This will output something similar to...

 ```console